-At the moment Piktochart does not have a feature for this action, but we can offer a workaround to copy objects from a single block and paste it on a different visual.
+At the moment Piktochart does not have a feature that permits you to copy a block in whole, but we can offer a workaround to copy objects or groups of objects from a single block and paste those on a different visual.

 After selecting all objects on the block, press CTRL+C (or CMD+C for Mac users) to copy it.

 Next, go to the visual in the second browser tab.
 You may create a new block or click to select an existing block.
 In this example, we will click the '+' button to create a new block.